keitht22/Escape-The-Submarine/README.md

 At this time there are no plans to develop the game further

 #	Created by:
-Curtis Howard, Paige Gehlhausen, Tyler Keith
+Curtis Howard (Scripting), Paige Gehlhausen (Assets), Tyler Keith (Color/Shading, Sound, Navigation)